ajmaln/crypto-counter/README.md

 ## Environmental variables

-The environment variables [will be inlined during build time](https://nextjs.org/docs#build-time-configuration) and thus should not be used in front-end codebase.
+The environment variables will be inlined during build time.

 Required environmental variables in this project include: